Battle Creek Sanitarium: Dietetics

 Battle Creek utilized information as known at that time to provide nutritional requirements for health and well-being relative to each person's requirements.
 Food required careful prescriptive preparation, with care also taken to ensure appetiveness and palatability were recognized.
 The diet lists included "scores of special dishes and hundreds of special food preparations, each of which has been carefully studied in relation to its nutritive and therapeutic properties," with the diet lists used "by the physicians in arranging the diet prescriptions of individual patients."
 Also, "all the so-called Sanitarium health foods" were "regularly found on the Sanitarium bill of fare, having been originally devised solely for this use."

 Decline of the Battle Creek Sanitarium

 After the Wall Street Crash of 1929, few previously well-to-do patients came to the sanitarium.
 Finances became very difficult for the "San" and the complex was put under receivership in 1933.
-The sanitarium stayed in business until after the beginning of WWII.
+The sanitarium stayed in business until after the beginning of World War II.

 The U.S. Army, needing a hospital, paid $2,341,000 and moved in, creating Percy Jones Army Hospital.
 The complex was later converted into a federal center and is currently named the Hart–Dole–Inouye Federal Center.